Deadline for the residencies in 2020 has ended.

 New artists will be selected and informed in June–July.

 The main idea of RaumArs residency is to bring artists and art closer to people by producing community-based art projects.
 Priority is in community/participatory artists & art.

-With our collaborators RaumArs board of management chooses 5-10 artists per year of which 2-4 artists will receive a FELLOWSHIP (free accommodation, a stipend for production expenses and some assistance).
-Fellowship will be allotted to artists who work with local people minimum for 2 months.
+With our collaborators the RaumArs board of management chooses 5-10 artists per year of which 2-3 artists will receive a stipend (accommodation free of charge, a reimbursement for production expenses and some assistance).
+Stipend will be allotted to the artists who work with local people as community artists minimum for 2 months.

-We encourage you to offer a community project (2-5 months) or a project of your own with preferred months (preferably 2 months or more).
-RaumArs also suggests artists to apply for a collaboration with the Rauma Museum in the summer 2019.
+We encourage artists to offer a community project (2-5 months) or a project of your own with preferred months (preferably 2 months or more).

 Who can apply?
 Individuals, couples/pairs, groups, families.
 Working 1-6 months.
 Please note that there are some additional charges from non-artist partners.

 Please also read "instructions and rules" carefully.
-Each selected artist pays a registration/reservation fee that guarantees the place.
+Each selected artist pays a registration/reservation fee that guarantees the place and a bond.